onnx/digestai/README.md

 Digest AI includes an API for ingesting, modifying, and analyzing machine learning models.
 This includes the ability to perform the following:
 -	Analyzes a single model or multiple models in a directory.
 -	Generates reports on model summary, node lists, node type counts, and node shape counts.

+The `analysis.py` script can be found in the `examples/` directory.

 ```python
 # Single model